+The impedance approach is finite.
 Impedance is a geometric concept, depends on size and shape.
 In the limit of the small, the point/singularity is infinitely mismatched to you and I. We cannot share energy with it.
-While equally decoupled, the quantum limit of the large is more subtle, in the emergent realm of cosmology.
+While presumably equally decoupled, the quantum limit of the large is more subtle, in the emergent realm of cosmology.
+In both limits, divergences are removed by the impedance mismatches.
+Regularization and renormalization are not necessary.